TimothyAlexisVass/openai-book-generator/README.md

-Template for OpenAI on Rails applications
+Generate a book using OpenAI GPT